Halloween is here – so to get into the spirit of things, we thought we’d share our top 5 scariest financial facts.

 That’s more than 1 million every year!!
 A CCJ is a formal court order to ensure you pay back what you owe.
 A lender or firm which you owe money can go to court to get a CCJ after they’ve issued you with a default – usually when you’ve missed three or more payments.

 You should avoid getting a CCJ at all costs.
 It’s one of the best ways to ruin your credit score.
 If you get an adverse credit history, you’ll find it hard to borrow in the future and you'll pay higher interest rates if you do get accepted for credit.

 Keeping on top of your payments begins with good money management and budgeting.
 For more help with this, click here.

 5) 336 landlord possession claims and 52 mortgage possession claims are made every day

 A possession claim is an action to recover a property.
 Your landlord or lender will put forward a possession claim if you’ve missed a number of rent or mortgage payments – otherwise known as payment arrears.
 However, you should be given fair warning before being handed the court order.
-Don’t be part of this terrifying statistic – if you can’t keep up with your payments, find out what you can do about it in our blog.

 (Statistics sourced from The Money Charity, Step Change, the Guardian and The BBC)